For 75 years CARE has been helping people in need

 Did you know European nations were some of the first to receive international aid?
 Or that Ronald Reagan and Donald Duck have lent their voices to CARE’s poverty-fighting agenda?
 To commemorate our 70th birthday this 27 November, we look back on seven decades of CARE in pictures.

-Over the past 75 years, CARE International members have expanded across 14 countries, to create one of the world’s largest, independent humanitarian relief agencies.
-These countries include: Austria, Canada, Denmark, France, Germany, India, Japan, Netherlands, Norway, Peru, Thailand, United Kingdom, USA and Australia.
+Over the past 75 years, CARE International members have expanded across 21 countries, to create one of the world’s largest, independent humanitarian relief agencies.
+These countries include: Austria, Canada, Czech Republic, Denmark, Egypt, France, Georgia, Germany, India, Indonesia, Japan, Luxembourg, Morocco, Netherlands, Norway, Peru, Sri Lanka, Thailand, the UK, the USA and Australia.

 As a leading supporter for the welcoming of refugees from Indochina and Vietnam, Malcolm Fraser became closely involved in the ongoing challenges international aid presented, which stood out against many of his predecessors.
 Malcolm believed that as rich and fortunate people, Australians had a responsibility to assist those in need, wherein 2002 he stated “CARE can’t do it alone.
 The help that the Australian community provides CARE is essential for our continued existence.”

-With thanks to our generous supporters, in 2019/20, CARE Australia directly helped 2.4 million people across 25 countries including in response to 14 emergencies.
+With thanks to our generous supporters, in 2020/21, CARE Australia assisted more than 2.3 million people across 24 countries including in response to 15 emergencies.
 Find out more by visiting our Annual Reports page.

 The man who helped Australia become a leader in international aid